What Is 3/4 Of 5

 Before we tackle the specific problem of finding 3/4 of 5, let's refresh our understanding of fractions and multiplication.
 A fraction represents a part of a whole.
 It's expressed as a ratio of two numbers: the numerator (the top number) and the denominator (the bottom number).
 The denominator indicates how many equal parts the whole is divided into, and the numerator indicates how many of those parts are being considered.

 Multiplication, in its simplest form, is repeated addition.
-When we multiply two numbers, we're essentially adding one number to itself as many times as the other number indicates.
-For example, 3 x 5 means adding 3 to itself 5 times (3 + 3 + 3 + 3 + 3 = 15).
+In real terms, when we multiply two numbers, we're essentially adding one number to itself as many times as the other number indicates.
+As an example, 3 x 5 means adding 3 to itself 5 times (3 + 3 + 3 + 3 + 3 = 15).
 Applying this concept to fractions introduces a crucial element: finding a portion of a whole.

 Methods for Solving: 3/4 of 5